Threat profileRussian Federation

 CASE 3: wiper malware targeting Ukrainian organizations (2022)

-In 2022, the Russian Federation started a special military operation in Ukraine.
+In 2022, the Russian Federation started an invasion Ukraine.
 A few hours before the operation started, a malware dubbed 'HermeticWiper' targeted multiple Ukrainian organizations.
 The malware corrupted the data on hunderds of systems at Ukrainian organizations, resulting in the systems being inoperable.
 A day later, Ukrainian organizations were targeted by another piece of similar malware called 'IsaacWiper'.
 In March, a third wiper called 'CaddyWiper' had been discovered targeting Ukrainian organizations.
 It is highly likely that the wipers are deployed by Russian nation state actors.
 A first indication can be found in the time of the deployment, which was just a couple of hours before the invasion.
 Furthermore, the timestamp of creation of the HermeticWiper dates back to 28 December 2021, indicating that the attack may have been planned since then.

 Advanced Persistent Threats (APTs)